|

 provide 3 to 15 streams per day to the tracks listed on top, and

-less streams as we go down the playlist.
+fewer streams as we go down the playlist.
 The numbers vary as

 circumstances are always different.
 You must understand that